What is Documentary Family Photography?

 Because nothing is better than real life!

-What will the Day in the Life session look like?
+What does a Real Life session look like?

 I will come to your home and take the first few minutes to photograph details in your home.
 Your kids may even be excited to show me some of their personal favourite things in the house for me to photograph.
 It’s a great time to break the ice!